 Abbey Pumping Station collects and displays the industrial, technological and scientific heritage of Leicester and is right next door to the Space Centre and features four working steam-powered beam engines and houses exhibits for transport, public health, light and optics, toys and more.

 Don’t think there’s enough to do in the city with the kids?
 Think again!
-Flip Out is a relatively new trampoline park which gives burning energy a whole new meaning with things like a ninja obstacle course, gladiator pits, tumble tracks obstacle courses and more.
+Flip Out trampoline park gives burning energy a whole new meaning with things like a ninja obstacle course, gladiator pits, tumble tracks obstacle courses and more.